NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Tranquil Sanctuary.md

 **Prerequisites** Idyllkin
 * * *
 Whenever possible, you follow the serene path and encourage others to do the same.
-You can cast [[Spells/Sanctuary|Sanctuary]] once per day as a 1st-rank divine innate spell.
+You can cast [[Sanctuary|Sanctuary]] once per day as a 1st-rank divine innate spell.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*